Keith Elliot Greenberg: Career

+In December 2010, St. Martin's Press released Love Hurts, the story of the Caffey family murder in rural Texas and Greenberg's second true-crime book for the publisher.
+His first was Perfect Beauty, about a murder in Ohio.

-His books include Menudo, To Be the Man, Erik is Homeless, and Zack's Story.
+His books include New York Times best seller To Be the Man (coauthored with Ric Flair), as well as Erik is Homeless, and Zack's Story.
 In November 2010, Backbeat Books released December 8, 1980: The Day John Lennon Died, Greenberg's minute-by-minute account of the last day of John Lennon's life.